Real Estate Prices and Overview

 neighborhoods in America.

 Notable & Unique: Car Ownership

-the Ogden Ave / W 163rd St neighborhood have a highly unusual car ownership.
+three.
+But households in the Ogden Ave / W 163rd St neighborhood buck

 47.1% of the households in this neighborhood don't own a car at